bcbi/PredictMD.jl/CONTRIBUTING.md

 **Step 2:**

-Follow the steps on each of the following pages in order to generate a GPG key and associate it with your Github account:
+Follow the steps on each of the following pages in order to generate a GPG key and associate it with your GitHub account:
 1. [https://help.github.com/articles/checking-for-existing-gpg-keys/](https://help.github.com/articles/checking-for-existing-gpg-keys/)
 2. [https://help.github.com/articles/generating-a-new-gpg-key/](https://help.github.com/articles/generating-a-new-gpg-key/)
 3. [https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/)